mshafir/ember-cli-force-layout/README.md

 # ember-cli-d3-force-layout

 This is a component wrapping some of the functionality of D3 Force Layouts in a convenient package.

+It's based on http://bl.ocks.org/benzguo/4370043, but with an upgrade for handling changes to zoom and drag logic in D3 v3.

 Use as follows:

 ```
 {{force-layout-graph